 What is Tribology and how can lubricant selection improve leaf chain performance?

-Traditionally, lubrication needed for a forklift chain application could be fulfilled by using all round, off-the-shelf lubricants and chosen generally based on experience.
-Nowadays, demanding environments dictate that the forklift mast chain runs faster, longer and at different temperature environments rendering the traditional approach almost obsolete.
-Modern lubricants need to meet exacting specifications that are specific to each forklift chain application.
+Nowadays, demanding environments dictate that the forklift mast chain runs faster, longer, and at different temperatures, rendering the traditional approach almost obsolete.
+Modern lubricants need to meet exact specifications that are specific to each forklift chain application.

-So, what is tribology? – Officially it’s the study of friction, lubrication and wear and in recent years has become the byword for lubricant selection.
+So, what is tribology?
+Officially, it’s the study of friction, lubrication, and wear, and in recent years, it has become the byword for lubricant selection.
 Each lubricant has its own tribological system.

 Identifying the tribological system of an application takes place before the selection of a lubricant which includes factors involving motion, speed, temperature, load and the working environment.